The White Collection

 This ivory stamp features the alliance coat of arms of Gasparine Marie Charlotte de Loyac, who married Jacques Raymond de La Béraudière in 1834.
 The de Loyac family were the lords of La Bachelerie.
 A notorious member of the family of her husband, the de La Béraudière family, is Louise.
 She was born in 1530 and was Lady in Waiting of Queen Catherine de' Medici.
 She was also known as "La belle Rouhet".
 Louise de la Béraudière was the mistress of several members of the royal family as well as prominent writers of the 16th century.
 Who would have thought?
 Louise de la Béraudière's origins are a subject of debate.
 She is the daughter of Louis de la Béraudière, Seigneur de Sourches et de Rouhet, and Marquis de l’Isle Jourdain.
 However, some sources suggest that her mother was Louise de Guiche - the aunt of Henriette de la Guiche, wife of Louis de Valois, Duke of Angoulême - rather than her father’s legitimate wife, Madeleine du Fou.
 She had an affair with King Antoine of Navarre and is said to have given birth to Charles III de Bourbon (1554–1610) as a result of their relationship.

 This is the wax seal stamp of my own family, which marked the beginning of my collection.
 I received it from my father, and it is probably one of the nicest gifts I’ve ever received.
-Our family’s coat of arms features eagles.
-In heraldry, the eagle is often shown with its wings outstretched, symbolizing strength, courage, and nobility.
-It is commonly associated with royalty, power, and authority.
+Our family’s coat of arms features eagles, symbolizing strength, courage, and nobility.
 Our family motto is "Courageous and Loyal" (Preux et Loyal).

 Looking at the shape of the shield, this stamp may have belonged to Marie Girard du Demaine, born de Rémusat.
 She was the wife of Count Jean Joseph Roger Girard du Demaine, who was the mayor of Avignon.
 Some research shows that the Girard du Demaine family used several variations of the coat of arms.
 Originally it was "Azure, a cross argent".
 But later versions include "Quarterly: 1st and 4th, Gules, a lion Or; 2nd and 3rd, Azure, five billets Argent.
 Overall, Or, a cross Azure", while in other versions the cross is Argent on Azure (version pictured).
 So, it is probable that different branches adopted different variations to differentiate themselves.
 The coat of arms engraved on this stamp presents one more variation.
 Indeed, the lions are apparently on an Argent background.
 Having noticed these variations, it is nevertheless very probable that the stamp belonged to a member of the Girard du Demaine family.
 Also, while Roger was a Count, some sources mention the crown of Marquis on the coat of arms.